donaltwo/project1-cat-corner/README.md

 # Deployment
+Publishing
 I published the Github page with my website  by going to my repository settings and under the code and automations thus deploying the website to be live.
+1. CLick on settings 2.
+3. 4.
+   Cloning
+   Making a copy to be amendable with keeping the original intact extracts the website to a folder.
+   Forking

 #  Media
 All the images and video were taken by myself Donal Twomey and therefore my own works that are displayed.